jonimoas/VBEmu/README.md

 Then, paste the token in the joystick configuration screen and click Save.

-If a game does not have metadata, you can double click on the image placeholder and an attempt will be made to download them from rawg.io.
-No save functionality yet :)
+If a game does not have metadata, you can left click on the image placeholder and an attempt will be made to download them from rawg.io.
+If the matched metadata is proper, you can right clock on the image and it will be downloaded as a file and an xml text will be generated and appended to your current gamelist.xml There is a new option in the config to enable auto reload of the gamelist after a successful download.

 ![Screenshot](/screenshot.png)